By Blake Ng — 7 Jun 2018

 When starting a social media campaign, it’s important to choose a few different account types and develop those accounts completely before joining additional networks.

 Facebook is a great way to add photographs of recent tours, as potential customers will want to see exactly what they are going to experience when they book a tour or activity with you.
 For instance, if you offer whale watching tours, consider posting a few photos each week of the whales that you see.
-It will get people interested and excited in what you have to offer.
+This will generate interest and excitement about what you have to offer.

 Contests are also a great way to get people involved on Facebook, as most contest rules require participants to share information about the company with their friends.
 It spreads word of mouth and generates buzz about your company, and a lucky winner will get a prize such as a free tour or a discount.